 Since joining Chambers in 2012 George has developed a busy specialist practice at the planning and local government bar.
-He is consistently rated as one of the top planning barristers under the age of 35 (Planning Magazine 2013, 2014 and 2015).

 Examples of his recent work includes: